Skip to content

 Pictured above is Balmoral’s grand ballroom.
 Dramatic high ceilings, Tudor-style architectural accents and mounted taxidermy give the space a rustic, lodge-like quality.
 Gilt chandeliers and richly brocaded tapestries incorporate a more gracious, opulent dimension.

 The lodge-like theme continues.
-The entrance hall at Balmoral has a robust yet restrained decorative schema, making it a perfect introduction to the rest of the home.
+Robust yet restrained decoration makes a perfect introduction to the rest of the home.

-The hallway on the castle's ground floor has beautiful natural light.
-A colonnade of slim gothic arches flanks a wide spiral staircase, creating a sense of rhythmic dynamism.
+A colonnade of slim Gothic arches flanks a wide spiral staircase, creating rhythmic dynamism in beautiful natural light.

 Photo: The Royal Collection Trust.